We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Take Control Of Your Life.

-Not only financially – but this is a biggie – but everything.
-How you take care of yourself, how you eat, how you speak to your kids, how you look at getting up at 5 AM.
+Not only financially—and this is a biggie—but everything: how you take care of yourself, how you eat, how you speak to your kids, and how you look at getting up at 5 AM.

 You get to choose all of this.
-You get to choose who you spend time with, how you spend your free time, where you spend (or don’t spend) your money, what job you do, and who hurts your feelings.
+You get to choose who you spend time with, how you spend your free time, where you spend (or don’t) your money, what job you do, and who hurts your feelings.

-You need to grab the reins and take control of all that and more: your life, your happiness.
+You need to grab the reins and take control of everything and more: your life and your happiness.
 Live simply.

 Create A Budget.

-Trust me when I say that when you know where your money is going, you can be happier.
+Trust me when I say that you can be happier when you know where your money is going.
 Even if it’s going someplace, you would rather it not go to student loans or take out.
-Take control and track your personal finances.
+Take control and track your finances.
 When you know, you can do better.

 Maya Angelou said it best: “Do the best you can until you know better.
 Then when you know better, do better.”

-Creating a budget will give you knowledge and control, as stated above.
-It will provide you with a plan so you can spend time and energy on what’s most important to you.
+As stated above, creating a budget will give you knowledge and control.
+It will provide you with a plan to spend time and energy on what’s most important to you.

 For example, you are a giver.
 You love to give.

-There is a benefit coming up for a friend of yours from high school that has cancer.
+There is a benefit coming up for a friend of yours from high school who has cancer.

-Knowing your budget and knowing you have a sinking fund for gifts and giving, you know that you have $40 this month to make up a movie and candy basket for the basket raffle at the firehouse next weekend.
+Knowing your budget and having a sinking fund for gifts and giving, you know you have $40 this month to make up a movie and candy basket for the basket raffle at the firehouse next weekend.

 Find Free Or Cheap Fun.

-Know what kinds of things make you smile.
-And do more of that.
-Understanding what makes you smile can give you the knowledge to focus on those things and live simply.
+Know what makes you smile, and do more of it.
+Understanding what makes you smile can give you the knowledge to focus on those things and live.

 Are you someone who loves the snow?
 Pull out those snowshoes you haven’t used since you were 24 and revive the joy of the great snow belt of Upstate NY.